-Gather all of your ingredients first and prepare your cocktail glass with water and ice so it’s nice and cold.
-Add all of the ingredients in the cocktail shaker without ice.
+Gather all of your ingredients first and prepare your cocktail glass with water and ice so it's nice and cold.
+Add all of the ingredients to the cocktail shaker without ice.
 Dry shake for 20-30 seconds.
 Add ice to the cocktail shaker and shake again for another 20-30 seconds.
-Empty the ice water from the cocktail glass and double strain the cocktail into the glass.
-Garnish with a cherry and lemon peel and serve immediately.
+Empty the ice water from the cocktail glass and double-strain the cocktail into the glass.
+Garnish with a cocktail cherry and lemon peel and serve immediately.

 What is elderflower liqueur?

 Elderflower Liqueur is a sweet and floral liqueur that can be enjoyed on its own or in a delicious cocktail.
 This liqueur is made from elderflowers which have their own unique scent and taste.
 The most common brand of elderflower liqueur is St-Germain.
 St-Germain is delicious and can be found at most liquor stores.
 It is a little more expensive than some liqueurs so if you don't want to spend too much, there are less expensive alternatives available.

 What is Maraschino Liqueur?